melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 USER worker
 ```

-Do don't need to copy the files with `--chown`, if the user does not need to have write access to the files, as long as you place `USER <username>` in this case at the bottom of the Dockerfile.
+Do don't need to copy the files with `--chown`, if the user does not need to have write access to the files, as long as you place `USER <username>` in this case at the bottom of the `Dockerfile`.

 **Did you know?**